 Rollforming is well-suited for higher volumes because setup and labor costs decrease as production levels rise.
 As a result of high yield, consider the following:

 Sourcing—Choosing to rollform may require reevaluating your current sourcing relationship, ultimately altering sourcing contracts or finding a new sourcing partner to accommodate higher volumes.
 An experienced rollforming partner can consult on how the processing switch will impact sourcing needs and lead times.

 Cash flow—To scale operations according to the high volumes best suited for rollforming, consider all costs associated with raw materials, production time, tooling, assembly, prototyping and shipping, and how these factors will impact cash flow.

 Demand forecasts—High-volume production presents a smaller margin for error and less production agility.
 When deciding to rollform, be wary of overproduction.
-Rollforming is cost-prohibitive for designs with a short lifecycle.
+Rollforming making the case but roll forming is cost-prohibitive for designs with a short lifecycle.
 Similarly, a highly customized component does not lend itself to rollforming as a single component or as a part that can be produced in mass quantities.